Anthony Miller (wide receiver, born 1994): 2019

-During the Thanksgiving Series against the Detroit Lions in Week 13, Miller finished with a career-high nine catches for 140 receiving yards as the Bears won 24–20.
-In the following week's game against the Dallas Cowboys on Thursday Night Football, Miller caught three passes for 42 yards and his first touchdown of the season in the 31–24 win.
-In Week 15 against the Green Bay Packers, Miller caught nine passes for 118 yards and a touchdown during the 21–13 loss.
+Against the Lions in Week 13, Miller finished with a career-high nine catches for 140 receiving yards as the Bears won 24–20.
+In the following week's game against the Dallas Cowboys, Miller caught three passes for 42 yards and his first touchdown of the season in the 31–24 win.
+In Week 15 against the Packers, Miller caught nine passes for 118 yards and a touchdown during the 21–13 loss.
 Overall, Miller finished the 2019 season with 52 receptions for 656 receiving yards and two receiving touchdowns.

 2020

-In the 2020 season opener against the Detroit Lions, Miller scored the go-ahead touchdown with 1:55 remaining on a 27-yard reception from Trubisky; Miller's assignment, a fly route from the right slot receiver position, was the same pattern he ran in the 2019 Thanksgiving game that resulted in a 32-yard catch.
+In the 2020 season opener against the Lions, Miller scored the go-ahead touchdown with 1:55 remaining on a 27-yard reception from Trubisky; Miller's assignment, a fly route from the right slot receiver position, was the same pattern he ran in the 2019 Thanksgiving game that resulted in a 32-yard catch.
 Miller ended the 27–23 victory with four catches for 76 yards.

 In Week 3 against the Atlanta Falcons, Miller caught a 28-yard touchdown pass late in the fourth quarter to help the Bears come back to win the game 30–26.
 He finished the 2020 season with 49 receptions for 485 receiving yards and two receiving touchdowns.
 Miller was ejected from the Wild Card Round of the 2020–21 NFL playoffs for hitting New Orleans Saints cornerback C. J. Gardner-Johnson.
 Miller caught two passes for 22 yards prior to being disqualified from the game.

 Houston Texans

 On July 26, 2021, Miller was traded to the Houston Texans along with a 2022 seventh-round pick for a 2022 fifth-round pick.
-He scored his first touchdown as a Texan in Week 3 against Carolina.
+He scored his first touchdown as a Texan in Week 3 against the Panthers.
 He played in two games before being released on October 6, 2021.

 Pittsburgh Steelers

-On October 12, 2021, Miller was signed to the Pittsburgh Steelers practice squad.
+On October 12, 2021, Miller was signed to the practice squad of the Pittsburgh Steelers.
 He was elevated to the active roster from the practice squad on November 27, 2021.
 He signed a reserve/future contract with the Steelers on January 24, 2022.

 On August 16, 2022, Miller was placed on injured reserve with a season-ending shoulder injury.

 On January 17, 2023, Miller signed a one-year contract extension with the Steelers.
+He was released on June 20, 2023.

+San Francisco 49ers

+On August 22, 2023, Miller signed with the 49ers.
+He was released on August 29, 2023.

+Indianapolis Colts

+On October 11, 2023, the Indianapolis Colts signed Miller to their practice squad.
+He was released on October 17, 2023.

+Kansas City Chiefs

+On January 23, 2024, Miller signed a reserve/future contract with the Kansas City Chiefs.
+He was released on May 3, 2024.